ddhar1/tweetkafkadp/readme.md

 ## Possible Future Improvements
-* Continous Data quality checks on
+* Continuous Data quality checks on
 	* data that comes out of twitter api before it's sent to Kafka with TwitterProducer
 	* data from kafka in spark streaming, before it's saved as a parquet (tradeoff is that more latency)
-* Connect EC2 Instances to domain name - so that when I have to stutdown/restart Kafka, I don't have to change the ansible kafka installer, pyspark consumer, and java producer inputs
+* Connect EC2 Instances to domain name - so that when I have to shutdown/restart Kafka, I don't have to change the ansible kafka installer, pyspark consumer, and java producer inputs
 * Are there tests I can add to the consumer?
 At least integration tests
 * Save Producer as a .jar file, and add parameters to allow one to submit kafka broker to send data to. run as a daemon process on an EC2 Instance
 * If EMR Cluster, and Kafka is still running, is there a way to automate starting from missed offsets?